Skip to main content

 set_knob_defval()

-Assign a default value to a knob to which the knob is reset when pressing [Ctrl] (Windows) or [Cmd] (macOS) + clicking the knob.
+Assign a default value to a ui_knob to which it will be reset when pressing [Ctrl] (on Windows) or [Cmd] (on macOS) and clicking the knob.

 Remarks